DrAShabut/AndroidDev/session-5.md

 }
 ```
-4) Design the activity_main.xml as the following screenshot:
+4) Design the activity_main.xml as the code below.
 You can skip the design and copy the code below for speedy development of the main learning activities:

  ```xml
 <?xml version="1.0" encoding="utf-8"?>